chicochica10/gatling-dictionary-service/README.md

 3.- At least JDK7u6 is needed

-4.- Clone repository and copy dictionaryService directory from the cloned repo to:
+4.- Clone repository and copy "dictionaryService" directory from the cloned repo inside of:

   <path where gatling is installed>/gatling-charts-highcharts-2.0.3/user-files/

+5.- copy "users.csv" file from cloned repo inside of:

+  <path where gatling is installed>/gatling-charts-highcharts-2.0.3/user-files/data/

-5.- From:
+6.- From:

-  <path where gatling is installed>/gatling-charts-highcharts-2.0.3/bin
+  <path where gatling is installed>/gatling-charts-highcharts-2.0.3/bin/

   run ./gatling.sh (linux) or batling.bat (windows)

   and select DictionaryServiceSimulation from the menu and write an optional description

-6.- Results of simulation are in a path similar to:
+7.- Results of simulation are in a path similar to:

   <path where gatling is installed>/gatling-charts-highcharts-2.0.3/results/dictionaryservicesimulation-xxxxxxxxx/index.html